 Listing and Trading of Our Common Stock

 As of the date of this information statement, there is no public market for our common stock.
-We expect to apply for listing of our common stock on the NYSE under the symbol "BLD."
+We have applied to list our common stock on the NYSE under the symbol "BLD."

 Trading Between Record Date and Distribution Date